leonardodls/product-introduction-financial-accounting/assets/public/Chapter_2_Recording_accounting_transactions/01_Journal.md

 ## Rules of Debit and Credit

+![](./Chapter_2_Recording_accounting_transactions/media/01_Journal/image3.png)

-Whether an account’s amount should be entered in the debit column or the credit column is based on (1) the type of account it is and (2) whether the account is increasing or decreasing.
+Whether an account’s amount should be entered in the debit column or the credit column is based on

+1)  Type of account

+2)  Whether the account is increasing or decreasing.

 The following table summarizes the rules of debit and credit for commonly used accounts.

-![](./Chapter_2_Recording_accounting_transactions/media/01_Journal/image3.png)

 ```
 [cosmatt-widget]